jwl-7/c0de_gr1nd/python_explanations/rectangle_intersection.md

 # Rectangle Intersection
-Write a program which tests if two rectangles have a nonempty intersection.
-If the intersection is nonempty, return the rectangle formed by their intersection.
+Given two rectangles, check if they have a nonempty intersection.
+If so, return the rectangle formed by the intersection.

 ## Examples
 ```